dparksports/3D-Reconstruct-F/README.md

-# 3D Reconstruction with F matrix.
+# 3D Reconstruction with F and K or Q.

 Optical Left |  Optical Right